CyberMonitor/APT_CyberCriminal_Campagin_Collections/README.md

 This is a collection of APT and CyberCriminal campaigns.
 Please fire issue to me if any lost APT/Malware events/campaigns.

+🤷The password of malware samples could be 'virus' or 'infected'

 ## Reference Resources
 * [kbandla](https://github.com/kbandla/APTnotes)
 * [APTnotes](https://github.com/aptnotes/data)